damienomurchu/springapp/README.md

 ## Running Application

-Bring up a development version of the server with:
+To bring up a development version of the server with:

 ```
 # if you have `make` installed